Back to Articles

 Share:

-The short version: the cliff edge hits at 30–40km, and the M8 motorway makes Mitchelstown one of the best-value commuter towns in the country.
-There's also a twist that doesn't exist in Dublin: West Cork holds its value at 60–80km.
+The short version: you need to go 35km+ before prices genuinely undercut Cork city, and the M8 motorway makes Mitchelstown one of the best-value commuter towns in the country.
+There's also a twist that doesn't exist in Dublin: lifestyle towns like Clonakilty and Killarney now cost more than the city itself.
 That's not a commuter story — that's a lifestyle premium.

 The Price Cliff Edge